MJSiddu/Architecting-Hybrid-On-Off-Chain-Realtime-Applications/Readme.md

+# Hybrid on and off chain Real Time Platform
 ## Flow

 - When a vehicle enters, it sensor sends a post request to the /entry api of the app, which in turn published the entry record to the raw topic of the kafka cluster.
 The request body has the following structure